ayushxpatne/regression-visualisation/README.md

 It serves as an excellent educational tool for students to visualize abstract concepts like L1 vs. L2 penalties and the mechanics of Gradient Descent.

 -----
+## Deployment Status

+### You can check out a live deployment of this tool here: **[https://regression-visualisation.onrender.com/](https://regression-visualisation.onrender.com/)**

+>### **Note on Performance:** This application is hosted on a free tier service (Render) which may be slow to respond initially or during use.
+For the best experience and optimal speed, it is **highly recommended** to run the tool locally following the setup instructions below.

+---

 ## Key Features